 STARING AT THE EDGE OF THE ABYSS

-As most divers know, many aquatic animals go way beyond being "just fish."
+As most divers know, aquatic animals go way beyond being "just fish."

 OBJECTION TO COMPACT REVIEW CLAIMS

 My objection document detailed the detrimental nature of Palau Senate Bills' No. 8-44, 8-50 and 8-56.
-I argued that these bills were contrary to Compact terms and were inconsistent with Palau's claims of achieving environmental stewardship and economic security.
-Illuminating these conservation policy breaches triggered pressure over unfulfilled treaty obligations and the legitimacy of US taxpayer funding for future aid.
+I argued that these bills were contrary to COFA terms and were inconsistent with Palau's claims of achieving environmental stewardship and economic security.
+Illuminating Palau's policy breaches triggered pressure over unfulfilled treaty obligations and the legitimacy of U.S. taxpayer funding for future aid.